cs3216/cs3216.github.io/assignments/mobile/index.md

 ## Phase 2: REST Server

+> Don't worry about failure, you only have to be right once.
+>
+> – Drew Houston

 Now that you are done with the planning, it is time to turn your design into a usable product.
 In this section, mini tutorials will be provided to get you started on implementing your REST server in PHP.
 Since the